 The combination of a new and comfortable stadium with historic and unique charm, on a beautiful college campus makes for an enjoyable afternoon of baseball.

 The menu is exactly what you would expect from attending a sporting event, although there is more selection than you may find at many college baseball venues in the Midwest.
-Hot dogs ($3.50), brats ($4), burgers ($5), chicken sandwiches ($5), and cheeseburgers ($5.50) are on offer.
+Hot dogs ($4.50), brats ($5), burgers ($6), chicken sandwiches ($6), and cheeseburgers ($7) are on offer.
 I tried the brat and cheeseburger, both of which were decent and perhaps slightly above average in quality.
-Other snacks available include fries ($3.50), popcorn ($3.50), and nachos ($3.50).
+Other snacks available include fries ($4), popcorn ($4-$5), and nachos ($4.50).

 The stadium is indeed located on the banks of the Red Cedar, in close proximity to the other Spartan athletic facilities including Spartan Stadium, Breslin Center, and Munn Ice Arena.
 Of historic note is also the nearby Jenison Fieldhouse, the former home of the basketball team, current home of the wrestling and volleyball teams.

-Another parking option would be to head to Spartan Stadium, which is also the Visitor's lot.
+Another parking option would be to head to Spartan Stadium, which is also the visitor's lot.
 There is a charge for parking depending on the length that you are there.
 Parking rates are 80 cents per half hour, so you can expect to pay somewhere between $4-$6.40 for most games.